-Personnel requiring the use of personal fall protection equipment shall employ the "Buddy System" or have an observer to render assistance when and if required.
-There are there main components to the personal fall arrest system.
-This includes the personal protective equipment the employee wears, the connecting devices and the anchorage point.
-Prior to tying off to perform the work a means of rescue in the event of a fall must be immediately available.
+Personnel requiring the use of personal fall protection equipment must employ the "Buddy System" or have an observer to render assistance when and if required.

+There are 3 main components to the personal fall arrest system:

+- Personal protective equipment the employee wears.

+- The connecting devices.

+- The anchorage point.

+Prior to tying off to perform the work, a means of rescue in the event of a fall must be immediately available.
 All personal fall arrest system components must meet the requirements of the ANSI Z359 standards.
 The system needs to meet the following criteria for each component: